ret2basic/Docker-Setup-Script/README.md

 # Docker-Setup-Script

 A Bash script that installs Docker automatically.
+Tested on Kali Linux 2020.4 64-Bit.

 ## Usage